Lifecycle Hooks

 | Purpose | Setup/teardown around one program’s start/stop | Observe cluster-wide incidents |

-| Config | Per program [programs.hooks] | Global ([[event_hooks]] in OSS; notify.toml in Premium) |
+| Config | Per program [programs.hooks] | Global ([[event_hooks]] in OSS; notify.toml with notify plugin) |

-| Data to script | Environment variables | JSON on stdin (OSS event hooks) or HTTP payload (Premium) |
+| Data to script | Environment variables | JSON on stdin (OSS event hooks) or HTTP payload (licensed notify) |

 | Examples | mkdir, Consul register, drain flag | Slack alert, archive logs on crash |